saramarcondes/mkdocs/docs/user-guide/writing-your-docs.md

 Your image will now be embedded when you build the documentation, and should also be previewed if you're working on the documentation with a Markdown editor.

-[GitHub pages CNAME file]: https://help.github.com/articles/using-a-custom-domain-with-github-pages/
+[github pages cname file]: https://help.github.com/articles/using-a-custom-domain-with-github-pages/

 #### Linking from raw HTML